-Why Do People Suck And What Can We Do About It
+Why People Suck And What We Can Do About It

 I saw a meme the other day that made me laugh, but also made me think a little deeper.
 Yes, that does happen sometimes.
 The meme is a quote from April Ludgate, a character on the TV show Parks and Recreation.
 She wears her “typical” facial expression and the accompanying text reads “I wasn’t listening but I strongly disagree.”
 I’ll bet that resonates with many people – me included – particularly if it’s one of our pet issues we “know we’re right” about.

 I didn’t give this post its title because everyone really sucks.
 In fact I think most people don’t suck, but if you spend much time on social media or watching opinion shows, it seems like we really can’t stand each other.
 All the shouting and tweeting and posting are exhausting.
 Religion and politics are hot-button topics that sow division, but throw in some discrimination, racism and lack of understanding, and you’ve hit some turbulence that most rides at Six Flags Over Wherever wish they had.
 And most often the drivers of this turmoil have been implanted in us by our life experiences and upbringings.
 Despite knowing this, it still seems like some people … well, suck.
 Or do they?
 Maybe we decided they’re dreadful because they don’t think like we do.

 Ok sure, there are people that really do suck.
 They don’t seem to be good humans at their core.
 These are not the folks I want to spend time talking or writing about.
 It’s everyone else I want to consider.
 I’m guessing most people don’t wake up in the morning and think “Ok, today I really want to be awful to everyone around me and try to make the world a more miserable place.”
 Social media makes me wonder sometimes, but I choose to take the high road on this one.
 If that makes me naïve, so be it, because it’s rooted in hope.